mediaopt/paypal-commercetools-connector/docs/workflows/README.md

   </a><br>
 </p>

-In this folder you can find the example workflows for the PayPal commercetools connector.
-Here we summarize the actual workflows for both using only the connector for the backend side implementation and using the [PayPal client](https://www.npmjs.com/package/paypal-commercetools-client) in commercetools Frontend (CoFe) [integration](https://github.com/mediaopt/paypal-commercetools-cofe-integration/tree/main) and the expected results.
+In this folder you can find simplified example workflows for the PayPal commercetools connector, which should be sufficient to reproduce demonstrated payments.
+For all details please refer to [Architecture.pdf](../Architecture.pdf).

+Here we summarize the actual workflows for:
+1. using only the connector for the backend side implementation
+2. using the [PayPal client](https://www.npmjs.com/package/paypal-commercetools-client) in commercetools Frontend (CoFe) [integration](https://github.com/mediaopt/paypal-commercetools-cofe-integration/tree/main).

 The workflow that only includes backend calls through Postman is also provided as a [workflow Postman Collection](PayPal-commercetools-workflow.postman_collection.json).

+The sequence diagram that show a bit more details about the backend side of a payment process with PayPal buy now payment is also provided at [sequence_diagram_paypal_payment.md](sequence_diagram_paypal_payment.md).

 # Table of Contents